BlockchainCommons/envelope-cli-swift/Transcripts/2-EXAMPLES-TRANSCRIPT.md

 Here we go.
 It's supposed to be called "work", not "ork".
 All right, so we're taking another CID and we're creating a UR from it to feed into the subject UR command.
 And again, this is because this work has a known identifier.
 And then we have a, "isA" novel, it has an ISBN number, and two of these predicates here are custom predicates, which are strings.
 The reason why I had to annotate string here is because I use the second annotation here, but by default, they're both strings.
 So if you're going to use, say envelope on the second one, because I want to embed this envelope here, you need to specify the first one as well.

-In this case, I'm using several known predicates dereferenceVia, hasName.
+In this case, I'm using several known values dereferenceVia, hasName.
 And I'm also using implicit strings here and here, but here I'm using explicit strings here and envelope type here.
 So anyway, the result of this is probably the most complex envelope we've seen so far.
 This represents the work.
 This is the common identifier of the work.
 It has a field called author.
 This is a custom predicate, which is made from a string, which this is the author's identifier.
 So if I want to look at more things by this author, I could use that identifier, how to find more information about the author, what her name is, then the ISBN of the work, where to find more information about the work, and then the two names.
 These are two different name assertions: hasName assertions.
 Remember, they're different.
 So they're okay.
 If they're identical, they wouldn't be allowed, but they're both different in terms of their subject as well as the assertions on them.
 So it's fine.
 And finally, an isA assertion to say what kind of work this is.

 So now we have a a much more complex envelope, but we're not done yet.